Ph.D. University of Minnesota, Twin Cities (2003)

 Although my work is motivated by this same aim, it leads in directions that diverge from Foucault.
 Like Foucault, I’m interested in the effectivity and historicity of changing juridical forms.
 But I’m also interested in a very different problem: juridical formlessness—or, more to the point, the experience of what Émile Durkheim might call “anomie.”
 Recurring throughout my work is therefore an emphasis upon situations of revolution and civil war, of crisis and emergency, of transition and interregnum (such as South Africa in the 1990s and Italy during the 1970s).
 These are situations where the pronounced absence of juridical forms throws the very problem of juridical form itself into sharp relief, and where the conspicuous lack of juridical form creates the conditions for exceptionally inventive thought.

-Adam Sitze, The Impossible Machine: A Genealogy of South Africa’s Truth and Reconciliation Commission (Ann Arbor, MI: University of Michigan Press, 2013).
+Adam Sitze, The Impossible Machine: A Genealogy of South Africa’s Truth and Reconciliation Commission (Ann Arbor, MI: University of Michigan Press, 2013) (paperback 2016).

 Edited and translated:

 Adriana Cavarero, Inclinations: Critique of Rectitude, Trans.
-Amanda Minervini and Adam Sitze (Stanford: Stanford University Press, in progress).
+Amanda Minervini and Adam Sitze (Stanford: Stanford University Press, forthcoming 2016).

 Carlo Galli, Janus’s Gaze: Essays on Carl Schmitt, Ed.
 Adam Sitze, Trans.
 Amanda Minervini (Durham: Duke University Press, 2015).